Call: 913-440-4703 (MO or KS)

 filler@godaddy.com

-Got too many bees (or yellow jackets) around?
-Pollinators go after nectar, sap, and pollen that can be found on flowers, trees, and bushes.
-Beginning about in August when flower nectar becomes sparse, YOUR sweet drink, sweet substance spills, and sweet-smelling trash cans become a last resort source.
-Spaying poison indiscriminately is not an effective way to deal with pollinators.
+Pollinators, such as bees, are attracted to nectar, sap, and pollen found on flowers, trees, and bushes.
+As flower nectar becomes scarce in August, these pollinators resort to your sweet drink, sweet substance, and sweet-smelling trash cans as their last resort.
+However, indiscriminate spaying of poison is not an effective way to manage pollinators.

 The time of year to eliminate yellow jackets around your outdoor spaces is the spring when they feed on protein.
 We will work with you to prevent an issue around your outdoor spaces in the spring and early summer.
-Schedule a visit now.

 Bees in trash cans or dumpsters: